 There are two main types of cervical cancer

 Adenomatous cells are gland cells that produce mucus.
 The cervix has these gland cells scattered along the inside of the passageway that runs from the cervix to the womb (the endocervical canal).
 Adenocarcinoma is a cancer of these gland cells.
 It is less common than squamous cell cancer, but has become more common in recent years.
-Between 1 in 10 and 1 in 20 cases of cervical cancer are adenocarcinoma.
+More than 1 in 10 cervical cancers are adenocarcinoma (10 to 15%).
 It is treated in the same way as squamous cell cancer of the cervix.

 Other rarer types of cancer

 Very rarely, other types of cancer can occur in the cervix.
-For example, lymphoma, which is a cancer of the lymphatic system.
+An example is lymphoma, which is a cancer of the lymphatic system.
 If you have this rare cancer, then this section is not the right one for you.
 We have another section about lymphoma and its treatment.

 Question about cancer?
 Contact our information nurse team